 Layer in Kubera’s unique beneficiary management feature and users can securely transfer everything in their Safe Deposit Box as well as their entire portfolio to a designated beneficiary if there comes a time when they are no longer able to manage them.

-One final feature that makes Kubera an ideal alternative to Mint is that our business model is “privacy-friendly.”
-At Kubera, we charge a simple subscription fee so we don’t have to advertise or sell your sensitive information.
-And to keep that information even safer, Kubera also employs bank-level security and cutting-edge encryption practices.
+One final feature that makes Kubera an ideal alternative to Mint is that we don’t personally access or ever share your data.
+Instead, we charge an affordable subscription fee so we don’t have to advertise or sell your sensitive information.

 Summary: Kubera is an all-in-one wealth management tool for investors who need to track and optimize physical, traditional, and even digital wealth assets over time from a single, easy-to-use platform.